 Insufficient Evidence for

 - Breast cancer.
-One study suggests that taking black cohosh supplements is linked to a deceased risk of breast cancer.
-However, other research has found no link.
-One study found that taking black cohosh might increase survival in women already diagnosed with breast cancer.
+One study has found that taking black cohosh supplements is linked to a deceased risk of breast cancer.
+But other research has found no link.

 - Heart disease.
-Early research shows that taking 40 mg of a specific black cohosh extract (CR BNO 1055) daily does not lower the risk of heart disease in postmenopausal women.
+Early research shows that taking black cohosh extract does not reduce the risk of heart disease in postmenopausal women.

-- Mental function.
-Early research suggests that taking 128 mg of black cohosh daily for 12 months does not improve memory or attention in postmenopausal women.
+- Memory and thinking skills (cognitive function).
+Early research shows that taking 128 mg of black cohosh daily for 12 months does not improve memory or attention in postmenopausal women.

-- Induction of labor.
+- Childbirth.
 Some people report that black cohosh can help start labor.
-As many as 45% of nurse-midwives use black cohosh to start labor in pregnant women at term.
-Despite its common use, there is no reliable scientific evidence that black cohosh works for this purpose.
+Despite its use by many nurse-midwives, there is no reliable scientific evidence that black cohosh is safe or beneficial for this purpose.

 - Premenstrual syndrome (PMS).

 There is also some concern that black cohosh may be associated with liver damage.
 It is not known for sure if black cohosh actually causes liver damage.
-Researchers are studying this.
-Until more is known, people who take black cohosh should watch for symptoms of liver damage.
-Some symptoms that may suggest liver damage are yellowing of the skin and eyes (jaundice), unusual fatigue, or dark urine.
-If these symptoms develop, black cohosh should be stopped and a health provider should be contacted.
-People who take black cohosh should talk with their health provider about getting tests to make sure their liver is working well.
+Until more is known, people who take black cohosh should watch for symptoms of liver damage, such as yellowing of the skin and eyes (jaundice), unusual fatigue, or dark urine.
+If these symptoms develop, black cohosh should be stopped and a healthcare provider should be contacted.

 Liver disease: Some reports suggest that black cohosh might cause liver damage.
 It is not known for sure if black cohosh is the cause of liver damage in these cases.
 Until more is known, people with liver disease should avoid taking black cohosh.

 Protein S deficiency: People with a condition called protein S deficiency have an increased risk of blood clots.
-Due to the hormone-like effects of black cohosh, there is some concern that black cohosh might also increase the risk of blood clots.
-There is a report linking blood clots in someone with protein S deficiency after taking black cohosh along with several other herbal products.
+Due to the hormone-like effects of black cohosh, there is some concern that black cohosh might also increase this risk.
 Until more is known, people with protein S deficiency should avoid black cohosh.